flotpython/webintro/notebooks/20-html-responsive.md

 ## default layout policy
 <!-- #endregion -->

+* if you do not override `display:`, you use a historical layout policy
 * very well summarized in [this document on MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Normal_Flow)
   (MDN stands for Mozilla Developer Network)
 * mostly fits a written document flow